History of rail transport in Germany: First trunk lines

 The first section of the Leipzig-Dresden Railway, from Leipzig to Althen, was opened on 24 April 1837, becoming the third German railway to be built.
 The line was completed through to Dresden on 7 April 1839.
 With a total route length of 120 km, this was also the first German trunk or long-distance railway and the first exclusively steam-powered railway in Germany.
+The Dresden Leipzig railway station was the first railway station in Dresden, the capital of Saxony, and was the terminus of the Leipzig-Dresden Railway.
 Its route also included the first German railway tunnel.

 On 29 June 1839, the first section of the Magdeburg-Leipzig Railway, from Magdeburg to Schönebeck was opened.
 After being extended to Halle and Leipzig in 1840 it became the first international main line and had a route length of 116 km.

 Between 1839 and 1843, the Rhenish Railway was built from Cologne to the border station of Herbesthal, with its connection to Antwerp.
 The line was opened on 15 October 1843 and was the first railway line that crossed an external border of the German Confederation.

-On 12 September 1840, the Grand Duchy of Baden opened a state railway: the route from Mannheim to Heidelberg and the first section of the 285 km Baden Main Line from Mannheim to Basle, which reached Freiburg im Breisgau on 1 August 1845, and which was completed in 1855.
+On 12 September 1840, the Grand Duchy of Baden opened a state railway: the route from Mannheim to Heidelberg and the first section of the 285 km Baden Main Line from Mannheim to Basel, which reached Freiburg im Breisgau on 1 August 1845, and which was completed in 1855.
 Unlike all the surrounding railways, Baden used a broad gauge of 1600 mm until 1854/55.

 On 12 September 1841, the Berlin-Anhalt Railway Company began working the route from the Anhalter Bahnhof in Berlin to Köthen (Anhalt), where the line met the Berlin-Potsdam-Magdeburg Railway.
 As a result, Köthen became the first railway hub in Germany.